splunk/splunk-connect-for-snmp/docs/planning.md

 ## Planning Infrastructure

-A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 12 GB ram will be able to handle up to 1300 SNMP TRAPs per sec.
+A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB ram will be able to handle up to 1500 SNMP TRAPs per sec.

-A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB ram will be able to handle up to 1300 SNMP GETs per sec.
+A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB ram will be able to handle up to 2750 SNMP varbinds per sec by polling them from the device, both events and metrics.
+It is sent to splunk in 321 metrics/events per second.

 When planning infrastructure for Splunk Connect for SNMP, (SC4SNMP) note the limitations highlighted above.